 Checking Out Crystal Pier

-After we took a very short walk on the Pacific Beach Boardwalk, we decided that it was time to go and check out the pier.
+After taking a brief walk on the Pacific Beach Boardwalk, we decided it was time to go and check out the pier.

 I have so many beautiful memories of this pier.
-You see, one of my most favorite things to do when my children were young was rollerblade with a stroller on the boardwalk.
+One of my favorite things to do when my children were young was rollerblade with a stroller on the boardwalk.

 Fun Fact- All along the Mission Beach/Pacific Beach Boardwalk are orange strips that denote .25 miles increments.